ThailanSwaity/c-bl-interface/README.md

 # c-bl-interface
-An extremely simple bluetooth GUI library on linux written in C.
+An extremely simple bluetooth GUI application on linux written in C.
 Works with BlueZ using glib's GDBus C bindings.

 I had been experiencing pain connecting and disconnecting common things like my earbuds.